mpostol/OPC-UA-OOI/Networking/SemanticData/README.md

 The code is tested using the Unit Test located in the project: [Networking.SemanticData.UnitTest](../../Networking/Tests/SemanticDatalUnitTest)

-The preliminary code help documentation is here: http://www.commsvr.com/Download/DataManagement/Index.html
+The preliminary code help documentation is here: [API Browser](http://www.commsvr.com/download/OPC-UA-OOI/index.html)

 The project is in development stage - major changes are expected.